-We recommend using the FSA/Ofcom nutrient profiling model (NPM).
+We recommend using the evidence-based FSA/Ofcom nutrient profiling model (NPM) to decide which products cannot be promoted.
 It is a well-established and accepted tool.
 However it is important that the model is kept up to date now and in the future as evidence develops.
 The most up to date and relevant model of the NPM should be used.

 The FSA/Ofcom nutrient profiling model (NPM) has been used since 2007.
-It specifies which food and drink products can be advertised during children's programmes on TV and radio, based on whether their nutritional profile meets a set of criteria including positive (fruit, vegetables, protein, fibre) and negative (salt, sugar, fat) factors9.
-In June 2017, the Committee on Advertising Practice (CAP) introduced a new regulation for non-broadcast media targeted at under-16s10.
-The same NPM is used to assess food and drink advertised online (such as on video-sharing platforms or 'advergames'), in print, cinema, and social media.
+It specifies which food and drink products can be advertised during children's programmes on TV and radio, based on whether their nutritional profile meets a set of criteria including positive (fruit, vegetables, protein, fibre) and negative (salt, sugar, fat) factors13.
+In June 2017, the Committee on Advertising Practice (CAP) introduced a new regulation for non-broadcast media targeted at under-16s14.
+The same NPM is used to assess food and drink advertised online (such as on video-sharing platforms or 'advergames'), in print, cinema, and social media as for the broadcast media.